 Friday 2 March, is Dr. Suess’ birthday (born 1904).
 His books never grow old!
 When I was a teacher I loved reading these to class, as well as Roald Dahl and Bill Peet books.

-In celebration I thought I’d post in a video of “Oh, The Places You’ll Go!” by Dr. Suess.
-I also really love Horton Hears A Who and The Lorax.
-View this fun 3:48 minute video…
+In celebration I thought I’d post in a video of “Oh, The Places You’ll Go!” by Dr. Suess (I also really love Horton Hears A Who and The Lorax).
+View the fun video, above.

 “You’re off to Great Places!
 Today is your day!
 Your mountain is waiting, So… get on your way!”